danieltan1517/chess-jai/README.md

-# Jai-Chess AI and UI
+# Jai-Chess AI with User Interface

-This Jai-Chess AI is a hobby project I created for fun.
-Here is a list of the features inside this simple chess engine.
+This Jai-Chess AI is a hobby project designed to test out and find bugs with the Jai Compiler.

 ## How to Build:
 Type `jai build.jai -- ui` to build the chess engine GUI.